SimonThel/fastNLfea/README.md

 **fasNLfea** is a great starting point for researchers and students in geometric nonlinear topology optimization.
 Its computational efficiency enables the solution of topology optimization problems within hours instead of days.

-The results of **fasNLfea** have been [validated](https://github.com/SimonThel/fastNLfea/blob/main/vailidation/finite_element/VALIDATION.md) with the commercial software Abaqus and examples from literature.
+The results of **fasNLfea** have been [validated](https://github.com/SimonThel/fastNLfea/blob/main/vailidation/finite_element/VALIDATION.md) with the commercial software Abaqus and examples from the literature.

 ## Future Features/Development